particle-iot/docs/src/content/firmware.md

 }
 ```

 While this function will disconnect from the Spark Cloud, it will keep the connection to the Wi-Fi network.
-If you would like to completely deactivate the Wi-Fi module, use [`WiFi.disconnect()`](#wifi-disconnect).
+If you would like to completely deactivate the Wi-Fi module, use [`WiFi.off()`](#wifi-off).

 NOTE: When the Core is disconnected, many features are not possible, including over-the-air updates, reading Spark.variables, and calling Spark.functions.